theQRL/hyperion/docs/types/value-types.rst

 of where it is defined.
 This includes private, internal and public functions of both contracts and libraries as well as free functions.
-On targets where external function types are enabled, they are only compatible with public and external contract functions.
+External function types are only compatible with public and external contract functions.

 .. note::
     External functions with ``calldata`` parameters are incompatible with external function types with ``calldata`` parameters.